Win11Tweaks/Win_Like_MacOS/README.md

 # **HUGE** UPDATE INCOMMING!
-Be apart of our **HUGE** update introducing the WinTweaks11 Installer!
-This installer makes you able to download and install this Tweakpack and many others in just a couple clicks, making it easier than ever to use our TweakPacks.
+We want you to be a part in our **HUGE** update introducing the WinTweaks11 Installer!
+This installer makes you able to download and install this Tweakpack and many others in just a couple clicks, making it easier than ever to use WinTweaks11's TweakPacks.
+But that is not everything!
+We are going to use 5 different types off WLaM, making you able to choose your own type (skilled level) TweakPack.
+With each type we give you different options, for example:

+   > Want to install the normal version of WLaM?   -> Default_Mode
+   > want a Portable version, for your school laptop?   -> Basic_Mode
+   > or do you just want to download the files?   -> Minimal_Mode
+   > or want to go the other way, and add your own features?   -> Advanced_Mode / Developer_mode

+check "WLaM Generation + Version + Serial log" for extra information about serial_keys, generations, versions and types.

 ### WLaM (Windows Like a Mac)
 **Hey you, Yeah you!**